ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

   }
 ]
 ```
 From the example output above, we can see that each epoch is defined by the key "EPOCH".
-Additionally, we can see the  position of the ISS in cartisian coordinates from the X, Y and Z keys as well as its velocity in X, Y, and Z directions given by X_DOT, Y_DOT, and Z_DOT, respectively. <br >
+Additionally, we can see the  position of the ISS in cartesian coordinates from the X, Y and Z keys as well as its velocity in X, Y, and Z directions given by X_DOT, Y_DOT, and Z_DOT, respectively. <br >

 Link for you to go back to the [list of routes](#list-of-routes-for-you-to-easily-jump-to) <br >